 Quartz systems are cheap to produce, and they’re more accurate than other watches.
-They’re a great way to get a good watch without spending a fortune.
+They’re a great way to get hold of a good watch without spending a fortune.
 However, the movement isn’t anywhere near as smooth as it is on mechanical and automatic watches.
 It also doesn’t have the same charm that traditional mechanisms have.
 Both of those cons are mostly superficial, but they’re worth noting.

 Mechanical watches are the ones that you have to wind up every once in a while.
 They’re not as accurate as quartz watches, and they often add or lose track of time by a few seconds.
 A mechanical watch’s accuracy has a lot to do with how much effort was put into making it.
 The inner mechanisms are extremely intricate, and they have to be made properly.

 That’s why people still buy them.
 Mechanical watches are rich in history, and high-quality mechanical watches are the pinnacle of craftsmanship.
-These tend to be very expensive, but they’re the type of watches that you pass down to your kid.
+These tend to be very expensive, but they’re the type of watches that you pass down to your children.